-Since, in contrast to the collection of fourteen letters, in which the Phil precedes the Col, in the collection of ten letters to be discussed here, the Col immediately follows the Laod, its explicit reference not only to Laodicea, but also to a "letter from Laodicea" is obvious.
-With the invitation to read Col in Laodicea as well, a direct connection is made to the preceding Laod, which was addressed precisely to this community.
-Moreover, the passage in Col is an explicit reference to the practice of reading letters to different audiences and to the exchange of letters between congregations in Christianity, which gives Col a certain authority and significance.
-Accordingly, when Kol and Laod (as Eph) are considered together in research, this is not just a modern perspective, even if Kol is considered the older text today:
+Since in contrast to the fourteen-letter collection, in which Phil precedes Col, in the ten-letter collection to be discussed here Col immediately follows Laod, the referent of its explicit mention not only of Laodicea, but also of a “letter from Laodicea” is evident.
+With the invitation to also read Col to the church in Laodicea, a direct connection is made to the preceding Laod, which is addressed precisely to this community.
+Moreover, this passage in Col refers to the practice of reading letters out loud to different audiences and to the exchange of letters between Christian congregations, which endows Col with a certain authority and significance.
+Accordingly, considering Col and Laod (as Eph) together in research is not just a modern perspective, even if today Col is considered to be the older text:

-"14 Luke, the beloved physician, and Demas greet you.
+14 Luke, the beloved physician, and Demas greet you.
 15 Greet the brothers in Laodicea, also Nympha and the church in her house.
-16 And when the letter has been read to you, see to it that it is also read to the church at Laodicea, and that you also read the one from Laodicea!"
+16 And when the letter has been read to you, see to it that it is also read to the church at Laodicea, and that you also read the one from Laodicea!
 (Col 4:14-16)

-According to this passage, Col is to be read in Laodicea, just 16 kilometres from Colosse.
-The passage is introduced with a reference to Luke, which in this case would again establish a connection to Acts and Lk.
-However, these two writings are not present in the Markionite collection of the New Testament, and it is therefore not surprising that Tertullian's commentary on Col of the collection of the Ten Epistles also only goes as far as Col 3,10.
-The connection that is thus drawn with Col 3,11-4,17 to the Acts and the Lk is most probably due to a later editorial treatment of this letter, which also inserted the name of Timothy in Col 1,1, which is conspicuously missing in Col 4,18.
-This phenomenon shows that the Pauline epistle collection was probably expanded no differently than the Ignatians, and in the process the existing epistles were each revised anew, a topic that will occupy us again with an example below.
+According to this passage, Col is to be read in Laodicea, which is located just 16 kilometers from Colossae.
+The passage begins with a reference to Luke, which could be seen to establish a connection to Acts and Lk.
+However, since these two writings are not present in the Marcionite collection of the New Testament, it is not surprising that Tertullian’s commentary on the Col of the ten-letter collection only goes as far as Col 3,10.
+The connection that Col 3,11-4,17 draws to Acts and Lk is therefore most likely the result of a later editorial treatment of this letter, which also inserted the name of Timothy in Col 1,1, conspicuously missing from Col 4,18.
+This shows that the Pauline epistle collection was probably expanded the same way as were the Ignatians, revising all existing epistles in the process – a topic that shall return to below with an example.